Romy Mars

-Romy Madison Croquet (born November 28, 2006), known professionally as Romy Mars, is an American actress and singer.
+Romy Madison Croquet (born November 28, 2006), better known by her professional name Romy Mars, is an American entertainer.
 A member of the Coppola family, she is a daughter of filmmaker Sofia Coppola and musician Thomas Mars.

 Life and career

 Romy is the oldest daughter born to Sofia Coppola and Thomas Mars.
 She was raised out of the public eye and made her first modeling appearance for Marc Jacobs in 2020.
-In 2023, when she was 16, she went viral for a soon-deleted TikTok video in which she tries to make pasta and says she was grounded for trying to use her father's credit card to take a helicopter to dinner with an out-of-state friend.
-In 2025, Mars went viral for posting a tiktok with Jacob Elordi.
+In 2023, when she was 16, she went viral for a soon-deleted TikTok video in which she tries to make pasta and says she was grounded for trying to use her father's credit card to charter a helicopter to have dinner with an out-of-state friend.
+In 2025, Mars went viral for posting a TikTok with Jacob Elordi.

 Mars began writing music when she was 12.
 She released her first pop singles, "Stuck Up" and "From a Distance", on May 22, 2024.

 Mars appeared in a small role as a reporter in her grandfather Francis Ford Coppola's film Megalopolis, which premiered at the 2024 Cannes Film Festival.
 She played the student Kayla in the FX comedy series English Teacher later that year.

 On May 9, 2025, she released the single "A-Lister".
 The music video for the song is directed by her mother.

-On August 8, 2025 she released the single "Ego".

-Today, Mars regularly posts on her TikTok.
-She is currently attending Lehigh University.
-Romy is also dating Miles Jebbia, the son of James Jebbia, the founder of Supreme.
+As of the fall of 2025, Mars was attending Lehigh University.